Eva Amaral: Sixth record under a personal brand

 In 2012, she collaborated with the Spanish heavy metal band Barón Rojo in the song "La Reina Ácida" from their new album "Tommy Barón".
 (The Spanish version of the song "Acid Queen" by The Who).

+Celebrating 25 years

+In 2023 she performed at Sonorama Ribera to mark the 25-year celebration of her musical career featuring "songs from her new album and legendary tunes from her career."
+She performed part of her set topless to show solidarity with other protesting musicians including Rocío Saiz, Bebe, Rigoberta Bandini and Zahara using their work in campaigning for women's rights.